pasrompan/Chess-decoder/ChessDecoderApi/Tests/README_Evaluation.md

 You can implement custom scoring by:
 1. Inheriting from `ImageProcessingEvaluationService`
 2. Overriding `ComputeNormalizedScore` method
 3. Adjusting weights or adding new components
+4. Creating a custom evaluation endpoint